apache/arrow-adbc/CONTRIBUTING.md

 ```

 Tests use [Googletest][gtest].
 Some libraries may have additional
 test-time dependencies.
-For instance, the Postgres and Flight SQL
+For instance, the PostgreSQL and Flight SQL
 drivers require servers to test against.
 See their individual READMEs
 for details.